 In this focus area, we examine barriers to clinical trial data sharing and seek to develop thoughtful and practical solutions driven through multi-stakeholder participation.

-Current projects in this area include:
+projects in this area include:

 Academic Credit for Data Sharing

 The current system for recognizing academic advancement is predicated on a track record of peer-reviewed publications.
 Individuals who share data are rarely rewarded academically for making data available to others for secondary analysis, nor are they formally recognized for data preparation and curation.
-In response to these structural barriers, the MRCT Center, in collaboration with the New England Journal of Medicine and the Association of American Medical Colleges, formed a working group to advance a system of recognition and academic credit for data generators who opt to share their data.
+In response to these structural barriers, the MRCT Center, in collaboration with the New England Journal of Medicine and the Association of American Medical Colleges, formed a working group.
+The group worked to advance a system of recognition and academic credit for data generators who opt to share their data.
 Read More

 Balancing Data Anonymization with Data Utility